jm379/blog/posts/1-extending-ruby.md

 in pure Ruby doesn't exists or it lacks the performance to do so, since it add more complexity to our projects.
 Here's some considerations:

-1. **Performance vs Complexity**: While C extensions can significaly boost performance, they also introduce complexity to the codebase and build systems.
-Always weights the benefits against the potential increase in maintenance and debugging.
+1. **Complexity**: While C extensions can significaly boost performance, they also introduce complexity to the codebase and build systems.

-2. **Safety and Stability**: C code can lead to memory management issues, such as leaks or segmentation faults, which are less common in pure Ruby.
-Ensure thourough testing and consider using tools like [Valgind](https://valgrind.org/docs/manual/quick-start.html) to identify memory issues.
+2. **Memory Safety**: C code can lead to memory management issues, such as leaks or segmentation faults.
+Consider using tools like [Valgind](https://valgrind.org/docs/manual/quick-start.html) to identify memory issues.

-3. **Cross-Platform Compatibility**: Be mindful of the differences on the target platforms when compiling your C extension.
-The [FFI gem](https://github.com/ffi/ffi) can help in this case when multiple platforms are needed.
+3. **Cross-Platform Compatibility**: Be mindful of the differences on the target platforms when compiling a C extension.

+Some of those can be mitigated by the [FFI gem](https://github.com/ffi/ffi) where it can help in the case when multiple platforms are needed or lower the complexity, because you can write your extension purely in Ruby.

 ---